terencezl/pyvasp-workflow/README.md

 3. a job script, according to your supercomputer's setup.
 Here it's named `deploy.job`
 4. a deploy trigger file, typically ending with `.sh`, which submits the job script

 To avoid cluttering of irrelevant files, under `INPUT/` there is only one set of `.py` and `.yaml` files.
 You'll need more as you define you own routines.
-For some examples, go to `STASH/`.
-For more examples, go to `STASH/MORE`.
+For a bunch of examples, go to `STASH/`.

 How to Run
 ----------